Professor of Art

 - Art Senior Seminar

-- Integrating creative endeavors, life’s purpose and faith.
+- Integrating creative endeavors, life’s purposes and faith.
 Issues concerning professional, vocational, ethical, theological and historical dimensions of being an artist are explored.
-Prerequisite: Required of all senior art majors; consent of instructor.

 - Humanities: Art and Theater

 Merrill Krabill teaches interdisciplinary classes, Ceramics, Photography, and other classes in the Art Department.
 His current studio work uses the metaphor of death and resurrection to explore life’s pain and loss.
 The hope the work holds out is that the interconnectedness of all of life–recognizing and nurturing our connection with others–is our way to move from loss to redemption.

 He is a member of Berkey Avenue Mennonite Fellowship and is on the Worship Commission there.

 Merrill Krabill: A Visual Reflection on Fear and Connection. solo exhibits in 2019 at

 C. Henry Smith Peace Lecture.
 Krabill’s 2018-19 project, using interviews, reflection, and studio practice, presented reflections on how to guide life towards wholeness without being moved off course by fear.
 Lectures and exhibits were presented at Goshen College and Bluffton University.

 Goshen College Faculty, group exhibit at Bluffton University, Bluffton, Ohio, 2018.

 Between Heaven and Earth: exploring the edges of life, solo exhibit at Huntington College, Huntington, Indiana, 2017.